cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ### New COSE Key Types

 IANA is requested to add the following entries to the COSE Key Types Registry.
-The following completed registration templates are provided as described in RFC9053.
+The following completed registration templates are provided as described in RFC 9053.

 #### AKP